slcs-jsc/jurassic/docs/manual/atmospheric_data.md

 Some workflows support simplified cloud-layer representations defined by a small set of parameters.
-If enabled via the control file, the **first atmospheric level only** may include additional columns such as:
+If enabled via the control file, the ASCII format used by JURASSIC appends additional columns such as:

 - cloud-layer altitude
 - cloud-layer thickness
 - cloud extinction coefficients

+These cloud-layer values are written on every row in the standard ASCII output, even though they represent profile-level parameters.
+When reading ASCII input, JURASSIC uses the values from the first row.

 If these options are not used, the corresponding parameters should be disabled in the control file and omitted from the atmospheric data.